Student Services

 Co-Curricular Activities

-The co-curricular activities of the University are under the supervision of the Vice-President of Student Success.
+The co-curricular activities of the University are under the supervision of the Vice President for Student Success.
 Faculty advisors and/or student leaders in the areas of Spiritual Life and Student Success do most of the planning for co-curricular activities.

 Even though co-curricular activities are on a voluntary basis and no college credit is granted, except for specific music activities, students who do participate are afforded the opportunity to explore their leadership potential and learn basic skills of organization, planning, implementation, and evaluation.